Reach-Above/reach-above.github.io/mapathon.md

         },
             {
             id: 'Dirt Jumps',
-            title: 'We loved going to the Jackman Rd Dirt Jumps',
+            title: 'We loved being Dare Devils at the Jackman Rd Dirt Jumps',
             image: './mapathon/Jackman.gif',
             description: 'We went here a lot you can tell by all the lines overlapping near the river and all the lines with the trips to this excellent area.',
             location: {